MoysesPimenta/PixPricer/README.md

 * **End‑to‑End (Beta):** Firebase Test Lab ‑‑> 5 device matrix.

 CI will fail PR if any test fails or coverage <90 %.
+Use `scripts/run_tests.sh` to run tests locally with coverage enforcement.

 ---